 Like all living beings, kefir does require a bit of TLC.
 Here’s how to care for your new “pet”:

--If your grains turn a funny colour, then it’s likely that they’ve picked up some invasive mold/bacteria.
+- If your grains turn a funny colour, then it’s likely that they’ve picked up some invasive mold/bacteria.
 Unfortunately the best way to fix this is to throw them out and start anew.
 (I’ve had my grains go pink on me.
-Luckily I have lots of culturing friends!)
+Luckily I have shared with a lot of friends so I can borrow back more kefir grains!)

 Weird, Wonderful and Completely Untrue Kefir Tales

 There are a lot of stories going around about how to care for your kefir, that are just not true.
-I’ve had the same culture kicking along for the past 4 years so I’m pretty sure I know my stuff:
+I’ve had the same culture kicking along for the past 5 years or so… so I’m pretty sure I know my stuff:

--You don’t need to wash your grains.
+- You don’t need to wash your grains.
 They just need fresh milk to keep them healthy and strong.
-Water is unnecessary and probably not beneficial considering the potential risks of chlorine for our little friends.
+Water is unnecessary and probably harmful considering the potential risks of chlorine for our little friends.

--You can use metal utensils… unless you use really old-school copper or iron utensils… then the latic acid of the milk might damage your utensils.
+- You can use metal utensils… unless you use really old-school copper or iron utensils… then the latic acid of the milk might damage your utensils.
+Otherwise stainless steel is fine.